airnub/speckit-internal/docs/speckit-run-forensics.md

 3. Inspect `.speckit/verification.yaml` and rehearse each generated command/grep so the next run can replay the satisfied checks and tackle pending ones.
 4. Run `pnpm speckit:inject` and verify the coding agent brief now contains the latest memo guardrails + verification checklist.
 5. Commit refreshed artifacts before opening a PR so CI gates only enforce deltas from the latest run.
+6. Confirm any positive `sanitizer_hits` in `.speckit/metrics.json` align with the sanitizer report; the analyzer preserves those hits until the report is cleared.